fcr3/OpenVINO_Tutorials/README.md

 Accompanying the simple object detection tutorial, real-time object detection tutorial, and the async real-time object detection tutorial are also tutorials that pretty much do the same thing but utilize the IECore instead of IEPlugin.
 IEPlugin may/will be deprecated in future releases of OpenVINO.

-### Reshaping Input Layer of IENetwork

-Contains a brief tutorial showing when/how to reshape your network.

-### Loading Mutliple Networks
+### Loading Mutliple Networks (Also features Reshaping of Input Layer/Checking support for Layers)

 Contains a not-so-brief but hopefully clear walkthrough on how someone can use multiple networks in an application.